gatblau/neus/citools/readme.md

 - [Bronze](blueprints/bronze/readme.md): the minimum configuration running on two virtual machines.
 - [Silver](blueprints/silver/readme.md): a relatively small configuration for cases where more performant builds are required.
 Runs on three virtual machines configuration.
 - [Gold](blueprints/gold/readme.md): a larger and scalable configuration using five virtual machines.
-- [Silicon](blueprints/silicon/readme.md): a set of Docker containers for use with an orchestration engine (e.g. OpenShift).
+- [Silicon](blueprints/silicon/readme.md): a set of Docker images for use with an orchestration engine (e.g. OpenShift).

 ### Container Management Platforms